octokatt/rumsford/characters/angela_gladstone.md

 (*) Status, Community College: Adjunct Professor

-(*) Emiama/"Emme", the Ancient Witch [from Professional Training]

-(*) Momma R, the Helpful Witch [from Professional Training]

 (*) Academic (Wizard) Contacts [from Professional Training]

 (*) Dartmouth Student (commuter)

-(*) Geoffrey Ash: Family Rivalry, must prove that he's the sad, sad Crowley-wanna be that he is, bugger him

 (*) Melissa Andrus: Miserable architect that's a local family connection, who is now almost-always miserable due to a bad project.
     Update: this was due to the depression plague, has now been cured

+### Consilium Wizards

+(*) Nicholas: Artist who can paint things to life (from Danny)

+(*) Larry 2: Fuck up wizard from the local high school

+(*) Geoffrey Ash: Family Rivalry, must prove that he's the sad, sad Crowley-wanna be that he is, bugger him

+(*) Momma R, the Helpful Witch [from Professional Training]

-(*) Dwayne: From out of town, Danny talked about him; he's "like a fantasy person"
+(*) Dwayne: From out of town, Danny talked about him; he's "like a fantasy person" -- showed up at Consilium

+### People I heard about:

 (*) Larry: Hunts people who break their word, works for the Leviathan (from Danny's word)

-(*) Nicholas: Artist who can paint things to life (from Danny)
+(*) Emiama/"Emme", the Ancient Witch [from Professional Training]

-### Family Ties
+## Family Ties

 (*) Family Connections: You can find the right person for the job.
 Treat all services as costing one Resource dot less.
 This may require you to "occasionally" perform services for less than your usual fee in return.